When we provide Alcohol Catering Service you have several options.

 Cash Bar: Guests pay for their own drinks.
 Please call for drink prices.
 Host is still responsible for any facility fees for total sales at the end of the evening.

 Partially Hosted: Host pays for some drinks for guests.
 There are really, limitless options for this.
-A few examples are: Keg beer, tickets (recommended for corporate events); Host puts down ‘x' amount of money towards either just beer and wine; or full bar and then it reverts to a cash bar, pre-mixed ‘specialty' drinks etc. The ‘hosted' part will be charged a 15% gratuity.
+A few examples are: Keg beer, tickets (recommended for corporate events only); Host puts down ‘x' amount of money towards either just beer and wine; or full bar and then it reverts to a cash bar, pre-mixed ‘specialty' drinks etc. The ‘hosted' part will be charged a 18% gratuity.

 "It is well to remember that there are five reason for drinking; the arrival of a friend, ones present or future thirst, the excellence of the wine, or any other reason."